In Office for Mac, use the Selection pane to manage objects in your document: re-order them, show or hide them, and group or ungroup them.

 Once you've inserted shapes, text boxes, SmartArt graphics, images, or other objects, you can open the Selection Pane to keep track of them all.

 Select one of the objects you want to manage.

-On the Format tab that appears on the ribbon when you select the object, choose Selection Pane.
+Select the ...
+Format tab that appears on the ribbon when you select the object, and then choose Selection Pane (or Arrange > Selection Pane).

-The Selection Pane will open with all your objects listed, and you can do any of the following:
+The Selection Pane opens with all your objects listed, and you can do any of the following:

-Drag and drop objects up and down in the list to reorder them.
+Drag an item up or down in the list to change the order.
 In the example below from PowerPoint, moving the curved connector to the top of the list also brought it forward in front of the two oval shapes (and everything else on the slide).

 The connector is at the bottom of the list, and is behind the two oval shapes.

 After the connector is moved to the top of the list, it shows up in front of the two oval shapes.